GreenHouse007/CommandSetupPractice/README.md

-This is a practice of adding things to a GitHud repository using the CLI. git
+This is a practice of adding things to a GitHud repository using the CLI.